unifiedjs/collective/permissions.md

 The reason for this is that Spectrum allows one owner.

 It is optional for members of the unified collective to be present on Spectrum.
-Members without a presence are disregards in this section.
+Members without a presence are disregarded in this section.

 Active members of the MDX team that are present on Spectrum, are marked as team members in the `mdx` community.